openari/api/README.md

-# DARCore
+# OpenARI API

-The main repository for DAR project.
+The main repository for OpenARI project.